thaysom22/portfolio_project/README.md

 User stories:

-* Potential employer/client/collaborator: wants to find out about my qualifications, experience and previous projects so they can evaluate my skill level and knowledge relative to the needs of their organization/project.
+* A potential employer/client/collaborator: wants to find out about my qualifications, experience and previous projects, and contact me if necessary, so they can conveniently evaluate my skill level and knowledge relative to the needs of their organization/project.
-* Potential employer/client/collaborator: wishes to contact me or to connect with me online so they can make an enquiry about a job/project.
+* A potential client/collaborator: wishes to view the nature and quality of my projects, and contact me or to connect with me online so they can make an proposal/enquiry about a job/project.
-* Coding student/learner/enthusiast: wants to browse and read my blog posts and view my projects to potentially learn more about a topic that interests them, or get ideas/reflections from someone in a similar situation, with similar career goals.
+* A coding student/learner/enthusiast: wants to browse and read my blog posts and view my projects to potentially learn more about a topic that interests them, or get ideas/reflections from someone in a similar situation, with similar career goals.

-This site helps it's users to acheive their goals better than other means by:
+This site facilitates the realisation of these various user's goals better than alternatives by:

 * Providing a simple, intuitive user interface that facilatiates easy navigation to desired content
 * Separating resume, projects and blog features of site to avoid overloading users with information and